Lensed or not lensed: Determining lensing magnifications for binary neutron star mergers from a single detection: Binary neutron star lensing

 where $D^{\rm est}$ and $D$ are the observed and true luminosity distances, respectively, and $\mu$ is the magnification induced by gravitational lensing.
 The measured redshift $z^{\rm est}\equiv z(D^{\rm est})$ is therefore also biased\footnote{The luminosity distance (either observed or intrinsic) is related to redshift under the assumption of standard $\Lambda$CDM cosmology~\cite{Ade:2013zuv}.}.
 Redshift will cause a shift in the observed masses of the signal according to

-where $m_i^{\rm est}$ is the observed mass of each component.
+where $m_i^{\rm est}$ and $m_i^{\rm det}$ is the estimated source mass and the observed detector-frame mass of each component, respectively.
 Therefore in the case of a lensed source not including the lensing magnification when characterizing the source will bias the inferred distance, redshift and mass of the system.

 Since the gravitational-wave morphology is unchanged by lensing (Fig.~\ref{fig:NR_wave_lense}), the parameters which we directly infer from the gravitational-wave phasing are unchanged~\cite{Takahashi_2003}.\footnote{Let us note that Ref.~\cite{2017arXiv170204724D} suggested that when the GW passes through a lensing saddle point, the signal morphology could exhibit a minor change.
 It was suggested that this could lead to a bias of $45 \, \deg$ in the orbital line-of-sight, and possibly minor changes in the phasing for eccentric binaries and in the higher modes of merger/ringdown.
 We have neglected such potential effects as we consider only the inspiral part where the morphology is likely to be unchanged.
 However, they could be included by convolving the waveform with the complex magnification in a future study. } That is, among others, the detector-frame masses $m_{1,2}^{\rm det}$ and the observed tidal deformabilities $\Lambda_{1,2}$, which are redshift independent~\cite{PhysRevLett.108.091101}, both remain unbiased.
-At leading order, the individual tidal deformabilities enter the GW phasing in a mass-weighted average $\tilde{\Lambda}$, which is given by
+At leading order, the individual tidal deformabilities enter the GW phasing in a mass-weighted average $\tilde{\Lambda}$, which is given by~\cite{Flanagan_2008,Wade_2014,Favata_2014}

 where $\eta \equiv m_1m_2/(m_1+m_2)^2$ is the symmetric mass ratio.
 Because the tidal effects can be \emph{estimated} from the masses, we will obtain two independent measurements of the tidal effects: First, the unbiased measurement of $\Lambda_i$ directly from the waveform phasing.
 Secondly, the \emph{estimated} $\Lambda_i^{\rm est}=\Lambda(m_i)$, from the estimate of the masses, combined with Eq.~\ref{eq:tidaldeformability}.